 Of important note, Mountain Home Air Force Base is also a town of artists.
 Mountain Home Air Force Base has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Mountain Home Air Force Base’s character.

-Mountain Home Air Force Base’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Mountain Home Air Force Base’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Compared to the rest of the country, citizens of Mountain Home Air Force Base spend much less time in their cars: on average, their commute to work is only 11.19 minutes.
 This also means that noise and pollution levels in the town are less than they would otherwise be.